Into the Fog: Evaluating Robustness of Multiple Object Tracking: Introduction

-The concept of employing fog simulation in real-world images has been successfully demonstrated in various computer vision tasks such as image classification~\cite{3dcommoncorruptions, commoncorruptions, augmix, albumentations}, object detection~\cite{rainrendersite, nuscenesfog} and semantic segmentation~\cite{foggycityscape}.
-However, its application to the MOT domain has remained unexplored.
-Our work represents a novel extension of fog simulation approaches to MOT, which, unlike the above-mentioned tasks, operates on video sequences rather than single images and requires temporal information.
-Moreover, while previous volumetric fog rendering works~\cite{foggycityscape, rainrendersite, nuscenesfog} rely solely on autonomous driving (AD) datasets, where crucial depth information is provided by range sensors, such as LiDAR, stereo camera or ToF, we introduce a novel twist by leveraging monocular depth estimation.
-This adaptation allows us to extend the feasibility of volumetric fog rendering beyond the scope of AD, opening up new possibilities for improving MOT robustness in diverse real-world environments.
-Additionally, we enhance our simulation by incorporating turbulence noise, enabling the rendering of both homogeneous and heterogeneous fog effects to achieve more diversity in the representation of this complex natural phenomenon.
+Our work presents a novel extension of volumetric fog rendering to the MOT task, which, unlike the previously mentioned tasks, operates on videos rather than single images.
+In comparison with previous methods~\cite{foggycityscape, rainrendersite, nuscenesfog}, which apply volumetric fog rendering, we do not rely solely on autonomous driving (AD) datasets, where accurate depth information is provided by range sensors, such as LiDAR, stereo camera or ToF.
+We introduce a novel twist by leveraging monocular depth estimation.
+This adaptation allows us to extend the feasibility of volumetric fog simulation beyond the scope of AD, opening up new possibilities across diverse scenarios.
+Additionally, we enhance our simulation by rendering of both homogeneous and heterogeneous fog effects to achieve more diversity in the representation of this complex natural phenomenon.
 Unlike previous studies~\cite{foggycityscape, rainrendersite, nuscenesfog}, our approach is not restricted to images where the sky is visible.
 This flexibility stems from leveraging the dark channel prior method~\cite{He} for atmospheric light estimation and subsequent fog color determination, yielding promising results even in night and indoor scenes.
-Finally, we present the leading tracking benchmark MOTChallenge~(MOT17 dataset)~\cite{motchallenge} overlaid by fog (smoke for indoor scenes) of various intensity levels.
-The MOT17 dataset is known for its variety of real-world scenarios captured with static and moving cameras, indoors and outdoors, at different times of the day, in crowded places, with various image resolutions, and camera viewpoints.
-We conduct a comprehensive evaluation of different SOTA MOT methods, quantitatively analyzing the impact of fog and fog-similar phenomena on MOT robustness, thereby revealing their limitations, as illustrated in~\cref{fig:main}.
+Finally, we augment with fog (smoke for indoor scenes) of various intensities the leading tracking benchmark MOTChallenge~(third release: MOT17 dataset)~\cite{motchallenge}, which represents the combination of datasets from different domains and known for its diversity and wide coverage of various real-world scenarios.
+We conduct a comprehensive evaluation of different state-of-the-art (SOTA) MOT methods, quantitatively analyzing the impact of fog and fog-like phenomena on MOT robustness, thereby revealing their limitations, as illustrated in Fig.~\ref{fig:main}.